aravraje/aws-url-shortener/README.md

 4. At this point, you can deploy the solution using the below CDK CLI command

+> IMPORTANT: Please turn off the below options in the account-level S3 Block Public Access settings before executing this command:
+> - [x] Block public access to buckets and objects granted through new access control lists (ACLs)
+> - [x] Block public access to buckets and objects granted through any access control lists (ACLs)

 ```
 $ cdk deploy [--profile aws_cli_profile]
 ```
-> NOTE: This is an environment-agnostic stack and when using cdk deploy to deploy environment-agnostic stacks, the AWS CDK CLI uses the specified AWS CLI profile (or the default profile, if none is specified) to determine the AWS Account and Region for deploying the stack.
+> This is an environment-agnostic stack and when using cdk deploy to deploy environment-agnostic stacks, the AWS CDK CLI uses the specified AWS CLI profile (or the default profile, if none is specified) to determine the AWS Account and Region for deploying the stack.